UK interest rates to rise further but end of hiking cycle in sight

 Experts think the latest UK inflation data has taken some of the pressure off the central bank, because it showed a bigger-than-expected slowdown in price rises.

-Consumer Prices Index (CPI) inflation was 7.9% in June, down from 8.7% in May and the lowest rate since March 2022, according to official figures from the Office for National Statistics (ONS).
+Consumer Prices Index (CPI) inflation was 7.9 per cent in June, down from 8.7 per cent in May and the lowest rate since March 2022, according to official figures from the Office for National Statistics (ONS).

-It means that rates – which are a tool used by the Bank to bring inflation down to its 2% target – may not need to climb as high as feared.
+It means that rates – which are a tool used by the Bank to bring inflation down to its 2 per cent target – may not need to climb as high as feared.

 It comes as both the European Central Bank (ECB) and the US’s Federal Reserve hiked up respective interest rates to two-decade highs this week.